lamassuiot/docs/docs/k8s/service-configs/aws-cognito/aws-cognito.md

 # AWS Cognito

-This guide will walk you trhough configuring AWS Cognito to be your OIDC provider for managing your users instead of the OSS alternative provided, Keycloak.
+This guide will walk you through configuring AWS Cognito to be your OIDC provider for managing your users instead of the OSS alternative provided, Keycloak.

 ## AWS Console Setup